-My oldest son graduated high school this year.
-His graduation ceremony was pretty typical.
-The speeches were mostly what you’d expect, with one exception.
+When my oldest son graduated high school, it was a pretty typical ceremony.
+The speeches were mostly what you’d expect with one exception.

 The high school principal gave a brief yet inspirational speech.
 She told about unusual job interview questions that sought to get a an applicant’s unique perspective.
 She emphasized one question in particular.